-Several researchers suggested that technological selection tools are fundamentally different from traditional selection tools, and as such there is a need to understand the unique challenges of technological selection (Chamorro-Premuzic, Winsborough, Sherman, & Hogan, 2016; Tippins, 2015; Woods et al., 2020).
-Some organizations use new technologies without knowledge of how they affect the perceptions of the candidates and the assessors, which can lead to a possible harm to the organization (Woods et al., 2020).
-Candidates who perceive the selection process as unfair, will have negative reactions to it and may consequently exhibit poor performance and motivation during that process, and even stop participating in the middle of it (Smither et al., 1996; Hausknecht et al., 2004).
-Assessors who will have difficulties dealing with technical and other issues in a VAC (e.g., video lag issues) may experience lack of confidence in their assessments that may be less accurate and impair the AC's validity.
+Several researchers have suggested that technological selection tools are fundamentally different from traditional selection tools, and as such there is a need to understand the unique challenges of technological selection (Chamorro-Premuzic, Winsborough, Sherman, & Hogan, 2016; Tippins, 2015; Woods et al., 2020).
+Some organizations use new technologies without understanding how they are perceived by candidates and assessors, which could potentially harm the organization (Woods et al., 2020).
+For example, candidates who perceive a selection process as unfair will have negative reactions to it and may consequently exhibit poor performance and motivation during the process, perhaps even ceasing their participation part-way through (Smither et al., 1996; Hausknecht et al., 2004).
+Likewise, assessors who face difficulties addressing technical and other issues of VACs (e.g., video lag issues) may lack confidence in their assessments and make inaccurate judgments, which may impair the validity of the AC.

-The purpose of the present work is to deepen the understanding of the candidates’ and assessors’ perceptions of the selection tools of a VAC, while comparing them with perceptions of the face-to-face assessment center.
-As far as we know, this is the first study that examines the candidates’ and assessors’ perceptions towards a VAC, and therefore has a unique and significant contribution to the field.
-The first focuses on the assessors’ reactions towards a VAC in comparison to a FTF AC.
-The second study focuses on candidates’ reactions to VAC in comparison to reactions to FTF AC.
-The findings of the two studies could help managers in organizations to better understand some of the implications of using VAC instead of FTF AC, and to make decisions based on empirical evidence that was not available before.
+The present work aims to deepen understanding of candidates’ and assessors’ perceptions of VAC selection tools, and to compare these perceptions with those of FTF ACs.
+To the best of the authors’ knowledge, this is the first study to examine candidates’ and assessors’ perceptions of VACs; therefore, the study makes unique and significant contributions to the field.
+The research entails two studies: the first focuses on assessors’ reactions to a VAC in comparison to a FTF AC; the second examines candidates’ reactions to a VAC in comparison to their reactions to a FTF AC.
+The findings of the two studies could help managers of organizations to better understand some of the implications of using VACs instead of FTF ACs, and to make decisions based on the new empirical evidence provided.

-Face-to-Face Assessment Center Vs. Virtual Assessment Center
+Face-to-Face Assessment Centers versus Virtual Assessment Centers

-The goal of selection processes is to select the candidates who have the maximum suitability for the job requirements to which they are being classified (Stone et al., 2013).
-The “assessment center” selection tool has been in use for over fifty years, and is one of the most accepted methods for in human resource selection around the world (Howland et al., 2015; Kleinmann & Ingold, 2019).
-Unlike other selection tools, such as a questionnaires or interviews, which do not involve actual interpersonal communication and are based on the candidate’s self-report, the uniqueness of the AC is in the interpersonal communication that takes place in it.
-In each exercise there is social communication between the candidates in the context of the exercise which evokes actual behaviors (Kleinmann & Ingold, 2019).
-Assessors at the AC assess the behaviors of the candidates, while the candidates are performing a variety of exercises that simulate work-related situations e.g., role-plays and group discussion (Kleinmann & Ingold, 2019).
+The goal of selection processes is to identify candidates who are most suited to the requirements of the job to which they have applied (Stone et al., 2013).
+ACs as a selection tool have been in use for over 50 years, and comprise one of the most accepted methods for human resource selection around the world (Howland et al., 2015; Kleinmann & Ingold, 2019).
+Unlike other selection tools, such as questionnaires or interviews, which do not involve interpersonal communication and are based on the candidate’s self-report, ACs entail interpersonal communication.
+In each exercise social communication takes place between the candidates in the context of the exercise, which evokes actual behaviors (Kleinmann & Ingold, 2019).
+Assessors at ACs evaluate the behaviors of candidates as the candidates perform a variety of exercises that simulate work-related situations (e.g., role-plays and group discussions [Kleinmann & Ingold, 2019]).